mfinelli/cmsc-421-project-1/clojure-intro.md

       (do (println "work")
           (println "sleep")))

-Although the (do) form is necessary since (if) has to be of the form
+Here, the (do) form is necessary since (if) has to be of the form

     (if condition
       then-expr
       else-expr)

-(do) "wraps" several expressions as a single expression.
+(do) "wraps" several expressions as a single expression and executes them in order.
+It returns the value of the last expression evaluated

 ### Predicates ###